5 Life Lessons I Wish Every Writer Would Learn

 I never would have started taking writing seriously until I met Ms. Ashworth and Mr. Kowalczyk, my high school English teachers.
 I wouldn’t have decided to make a go of writing professionally without Professor Whetter’s mentorship in university.
-And there are so many more who had a hand in making me unlock my potential as a writer and researcher.

 The best teachers don’t just give you the nuts-and-bolts lessons for crafting a sentence or spinning a yarn.
 They also teach what it means to be a writer and think like a writer.